 Spray the air fryer basket with cooking oil spray.

-Place the chicken thighs on a plate, skin-side up, and sprinkle evenly with the salt, Italian seasoning, pepper, pepper flakes, if using, and Parmesan cheese.
+Place the chicken thighs on a plate, skin-side up, and sprinkle evenly with the garlic, salt, Italian seasoning, pepper, pepper flakes, if using, and Parmesan cheese.

 Place the chicken thighs in the air fryer basket, skin-side up, and drizzle with the olive oil or spray with olive oil spray.